Guiding continuous improvement, change and technology adoption on-nursery

 The FMS is designed to enhance businesses through continuous business improvement as well as striving for the highest levels of professionalism.
 Businesses in the FMS programme work towards best management practices across nursery production, and environment impact and natural resource use.

-Participation is open to all nurseries and media manufacturers whether members of NZPPI or not.
+Participation is open to all nurseries and media manufacturers who are financial members of NZPPI.

-There’s an annual fee of $1,350 plus GST for NZPPI members and $2,250 plus GST for non-members.
+There’s an annual fee of $1,350 plus gst.
 This provides for annual site assessments, seminars &/or workshops, manuals and updates and access to the NGI Australia support web portal.

 In Australia the FMS provides for accreditation of businesses that meet a benchmark standard for each of the modules.
 As the New Zealand programme develops we too will adopt the accreditation standard and work to secure recognition the programme and its participants through the supply chain.